-An alternative, and more effective way to carbonate is through "Cold Carbonation".
-In this method the carbonator tank, plus pre and post chill circuits, are embedded within a cold plate that is covered with ice.
-This not only allows for maximum absorption of CO2 within the water, but it also assures that the gas remains in the water.
+An alternative carbonation method is "Cold Carbonation".
+In this method the carbonator tank sits on top of the cold plate.
+The pre and post chilled water circuits are embedded within a cold plate that is covered with ice to chill before and after carbonation takes place.
+This allows for maximum absorption of CO2 within the water and assures that the gas remains in the water at lower operating pressures.
 Since cold water absorbs CO2 more efficiently then ambient water, a lower CO2 pressure can be used, typically 70 to 75 psig.

-the pump has a built in by-pass chamber to circulate water in excess of 250psi.
+To prevent the pump from over-pressurizing the carbonator tank, the pump has a built in by-pass chamber to circulate water in excess of 250psi.